Healthy Homes Assessment Twyford

 Insulation Twyford

-A well-insulated property will reduce the risk of condensation and reduce the chances of dampness and mould, and will also make more easy to the home to retain warmth.
+A well-insulated property can reduce condensation and lower the chance of dampness and mould, and also makes more easy to the house to retain warmth.

-The "R" stands for thermal resistance, and it is a measurement of how well the insulation is able to resist heat flow.
-The greater the R-value, the better the insulation.
+The "R" stands for thermal resistance and it is a measurement of how well the insulation resists heat flow.
+The higher the R-value, the higher the standard of insulation.

 • Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3, underfloor R 1.3